Bawnboy: First Farming Society

 The earliest Farming Society founded in County Cavan was in Bawnboy in 1800.
 Sir Charles Coote in his "Statistical Survey of County Cavan", 1801, page 289 writes:There had not been any farming society in Cavan, at the time I was collecting the materials for this survey; however I now learn, that a society is established at Bawnboy, of which Mr. Sneyd is president, who represents the county.
 So important are the advantages resulting from the meetings and communications of experimental and judicious farmers, that they should meet every encouragement.
 No part of Cavan is less engaged in manufacture, than the vicinity of the members of this new society; nor are there any lands so favourably disposed for improvement, if we consider the small rents, and the valuable change, which is wrought on the soil of this hilly region by a small applicationof lime, and a little persevering industry.
-The encouragement now held out by the Farming Society of Ireland, to the minor establishments, will be doubtless no small incentive to us to cultivate our lands, and bring into immediate profit those valuable resources, which have lain too long neglected, though possessing capabilities enough to procure true wealth and independence.Coote also says on page 125:Descending towards Ballyconnell, the prospect improves, where Mr. Sneyd's plantations, at Bawnboy, give the country a warmer and more comfortable appearance, but the roads in this country are terribly bad indeed.And on page 138:The plantations are but few; Mr. Sneyd's, of Bawnboy, are contiguous to the small village of the same name, rank foremost amongst those, and his demesne shews a judicious management.The Mr. Sneyd referred to was Nathaniel Sneyd, a Member of Parliament for County Cavan from 1800-1826 and married to a Miss Montgomery of Ballyconnell.
+The encouragement now held out by the Farming Society of Ireland, to the minor establishments, will be doubtless no small incentive to us to cultivate our lands, and bring into immediate profit those valuable resources, which have lain too long neglected, though possessing capabilities enough to procure true wealth and independence.Coote also says on page 125:Descending towards Ballyconnell, the prospect improves, where Mr. Sneyd's plantations, at Bawnboy, give the country a warmer and more comfortable appearance, but the roads in this country are terribly bad indeed.And on page 138:The plantations are but few; Mr. Sneyd's, of Bawnboy, are contiguous to the small village of the same name, rank foremost amongst those, and his demesne shews a judicious management.The Mr. Sneyd referred to was Nathaniel Sneyd, a Member of Parliament for County Cavan from 1800 to 1826 and married to a Miss Montgomery of Ballyconnell.
 The Enery's of Bawnboy were his in-laws.

-Services and infrastructure

-The Garda station closed at the end of January 2013.
+Transport

 The village is situated on the N87 road and the L1037 road.

-Transport

 Bawnboy Road railway station opened on 24 October 1887 and finally closed on 1 April 1959.
 It was part of the narrow gauge Cavan and Leitrim Railway.

 Leydons Coaches operate route 930 linking the village to Ballyconnell, Belturbet, Cavan, Swanlinbar and Enniskillen.
 Until mid-October 2012 Bawnboy was served several times daily by Bus Éireann Expressway route 30.